the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

-Training FC has done the introduction speech: [yes/no] Training FC was responsible for the waitlist: [yes/no] Training FC has been debriefed by the backseat: [yes/no]
+Training FC has done the introduction speech: [yes/no] Training FC was responsible for the waitlist: [yes/no] Training FC has been debriefed by the backseat: [yes/no] Training FC was responsible for the logi cap chain: [yes/no]

 Number Of Sites (By Type):